ParasSalunke/Implementation-of-Chatbot-Using-NLP/README.md

 ## Usage

-1. Run the `main.py` script:
+1. Run the `app.py` script:
     ```sh
-    python main.py
+    python app.py
     ```
+2. Open your web browser and navigate to `http://127.0.0.1:5000/`.
-2. Interact with ShopBot by typing your queries in the console.
+3. Interact with ShopBot by typing your queries in the chat interface.

 ## Code Overview